zhuyingqin/Agent-Writing/README.md

 # Open Deep Research

-Open Deep Research is a web research assistant that generates comprehensive reports on any topic following a workflow similar to [OpenAI](https://openai.com/index/introducing-deep-research/) and [Gemini](https://blog.google/products/gemini/google-gemini-deep-research/) Deep Research.However, it allows you to customize the models, prompts, report structure, and search API used.
+Open Deep Research is a web research assistant that generates comprehensive reports on any topic following a workflow similar to [OpenAI](https://openai.com/index/introducing-deep-research/) and [Gemini](https://blog.google/products/gemini/google-gemini-deep-research/) Deep Research.However, it allows you to customize the models, prompts, report structure, search API, and research depth.
 Specifically, you can customize:

-Key features:
-- Optionally, provide an outline with a desired report structure
+- provide an outline with a desired report structure
-- Optionally, customize the planner model (e.g., DeepSeek, OpenAI reasoning model, etc)
+- set the planner model (e.g., DeepSeek, OpenAI reasoning model, etc)
-- Provide feedback on the plan of report sections and iterate until user approval
+- give feedback on the plan of report sections and iterate until user approval
-- Optionally, choose different search APIs (e.g., Tavily, Perplexity) and set the # of searches to perform during research on each section
+- set the search API (e.g., Tavily, Perplexity) and set the # of searches to perform during research on each section
-- Optionally, set the number of section writing, reflection, search, re-write to perform during report generation
+- set the depth of search for each section (# of iterations of writing, reflection, search, re-write)
-- Optionally, customize the writer model (e.g., Anthropic)
+- customize the writer model (e.g., Anthropic)

 Short summary:
 <video src="https://github.com/user-attachments/assets/d9a66221-59cf-4c71-916d-33fdf3457fe8" controls></video>